babel/babel/packages/babel-plugin-transform-object-rest-spread/README.md

 }
 ```

 This plugin will polyfill `Object.assign` by default.
-If you want to prevent that use config this
+If you want to prevent that use a config like
-instead:
+this instead:

 ```json
 {